 Two Important Pieces of Legislation

-- Legislation introduced by Representative Diaz and Senator Crowley ensures access to affordable and high quality child care by adequately reimbursing child care providers.
+- Legislation introduced by Representative Diaz and Senator Cano ensures access to affordable and high quality child care by adequately reimbursing child care providers.

 2. Legislation introduced by Representative Casimiro and Senator Cano seeks to address three major areas of the Rhode Island early childhood workforce: 1) qualifications of educators, 2) compensation for educators, and 3) retention of educators.